Ulf Herman: Personal life

-Nadrowski has a child.
+Nadrowski has a daughter.
+She followed his steps into wrestling under the name Bozilla and appeared as part of the main event of Dream Star Fighting Marigold's inaugural event titled Fields Forever.
 In past times he worked as a lifeguard.
 Aside from his wrestling career, Nadrowski worked as a bodyguard on tour with bands such as 3 Doors Down, System of a Down, Slipknot and Rammstein.
 Nadrowski also used to own a fitness club.
 In 2002, Nadrowski appeared in the television movie Revival: The Search for the King of England.

-Nadrowski also worked 8 years for Gibson Brands as ER Pro and was the main guy in the development process for various Signature guitars due his enormous network he got.

-Those artist where for example: Richie Faulkner, Matt Heafy, Björn Gelotte, Robb Flynn, Tony Iommi, Lee Malia and more.

-As well he established Gibson Brands at various Festivals through Europe.